Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-I’m a San Diego local, and I’m here to spill the beans on the best beach towns in San Diego.
-Whether you’re searching for places to explore after lounging on San Diego’s beaches or are planning a more permanent relocation, I hope my perspective as a local can help you.
-If you like this article, bookmark my guide to what to do in San Diego next.
+Whether you’re searching for places to explore after lounging on San Diego’s beaches or are planning a more permanent relocation, I hope my local perspective can help you.
+And if you like this article, bookmark my guide on the best things to do in San Diego.

 15 Best Beach Towns in San Diego